 Example.
-On December 30, 1995, Mrs. Sycamore sent you a check for interior decorating services you provided to her.
-You received the check on January 2, 1996.
-You include the amount of the check in income for 1996.
+On December 30, 1997, Mrs. Sycamore sent you a check for interior decorating services you provided to her.
+You received the check on January 2, 1998.
+You must include the amount of the check in income for 1998.

 Constructive receipt.
 You have constructive receipt of income when an amount is credited to your account or made available to you without restriction.
 You do not need to have possession of it.
-If you authorize someone to be your agent and receive income for you, you are treated as having received it when your agent receives it.
+If you authorize someone to be your agent and receive income for you, you are treated as having received it when your agent received it.

 Example.
-You have interest credited to your bank account in December 1996.
-You must include it in your gross income for 1996 and not for 1997 when you withdraw it or enter it in your passbook.
+You have interest credited to your bank account in December 1998.
+You must include it in your gross income for 1998 and not for 1999 when you withdraw it or it is entered in your passbook.